Faith & Excellence.

 An Honors Diploma is available to students who have demonstrated well-above-average academic ability and have the capability for learning new concepts quickly and for mastering in-depth material.The Honors Diploma is offered in four different concentrations: STEM, Comprehensive Studies, Theology and Humanities.
 Students must maintain a 3.75 weighted GPA, complete at least three AP courses, pursue four independent study projects within honors-level courses, and complete the Horizon Project.
 The Horizon Project is a 100-hour project that Honors Diploma students complete within a field of their interest.
 About 25% of each senior class completes the Honors Diploma.

 GPA is weighted.
 GPA does not include courses not taken at CTK, online courses, or middle school courses taken for high school credit.
 AP and Honors classes both receive one extra quality point.
-Christ the King Catholic High School does not rank students due to small class size and high quality of academic curriculum.
+Christ the King Catholic High School does not rank students.